how do i know if my battery is agm

 How Do I Know if my Battery is AGM

-A lot of vehicle users do not know how to choose the right battery type for their vehicles, well because a vehicle’s battery is not something we change very often.
+A lot of vehicle users do not know how to choose the right battery type for their vehicles because a vehicle’s battery is not something we change very often.

-An AGM does not contain any liquid acid and so there cannot be acid spill out.
+An AGM does not contain any liquid acid, so there cannot be acid spilling out.

-The different battery types are handled differently and for safer operation, there is the need to find out what type of battery you have in your vehicle.
+The different battery types are handled differently, and for safer operation, there is a need to find out what type of battery you have in your vehicle.

 So, how do you ascertain if the currently installed battery in your vehicle is AGM?
 Read on to find out how.